anajai44/Home_Sales/README.md

 # Home_Sales
-MOre expensive a house is, the more expensive and most views it had.
+The more expensive a house is, it gets more views.
 In addition, catching data makes the processing time a little faster than normal data.
 After clearing the cache, it also makes the processing time a little faster.

 ## What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.